pkgjs/support/doc/command-line-usage.md

 Local support information may be available locally but outside of the package itself.
 This may be the case if you are using mono-repo and sharing the support file.
-In this case, by default, the support tool will not read/display files outside of the packge itself to avoid potential security issues.
-In order to allow the tool to display support info in these cases you can use the `--base-path` option to specify the top most root from which packge support files can be read:
+In this case, by default, the support tool will not read/display files outside of the package itself to avoid potential security issues.
+In order to allow the tool to display support info in these cases you can use the `--base-path` option to specify the top most root from which package support files can be read:

 ```shell
 npx @pkgjs/support --base-path=${cwd}/../.. show